shmorri/docs-casa-prod/docs/source/index.md

 - View and manage which apps are authorized to access what personal data
 - View trusted devices

-Casa provides a web portal for people to perform these functions and more.
+Casa provides a portal for people to perform these functions and more.

 ## Two-factor authentication